Granting exclusivity to Amazon is a choice all self-publishers need to make at some time.

 You probably use Smashwords or Draft2Digital to distribute your ebooks to Apple, B&N, and Kobo.
 If so, both aggregators can now remove your ebooks from sale quite quickly.

 But you do need to check every one of your current retailers to make sure your ebook has been removed.

 It usually takes a week to 10 days.
-But if you enroll in KDP Select before all of your retailers remove your ebook, Amazon can take action to not only remove your ebook from KDPS, but also the Kindle Store.
+But if you enroll in KDP Select before all of your retailers remove your ebook, Amazon can take action to remove your ebook from not only KDPS, but also the Kindle Store.